dmichael/Spellchecker/README.md

 Spellchecker
 ===========

-A simple spellchecker with a dictionary implemented as a tree and lookup achieved through breadth-first traversal.
+A simple spellchecker with a dictionary implemented as a tree.
 Not quite O(log(n))